-Young babies don’t come with an instruction manual (Gosh, wouldn’t it be great if they did?).
-But they do give us some signs when they are getting hungry or too tired.
-These hunger cues and sleep cues are your baby’s body language and can tell you when your baby might need a feed or a nap.
+Newborn babies don’t come with an instruction manual (Gosh, wouldn’t it be great if they did?).
+But they will show us some signs when they are getting too tired and need to go down for sleep.

 - Avoids eye contact